-Templeton Rye Whiskey copies its Prohibition-era recipe.
+Templeton Rye Whiskey copies its Prohibition-era whiskey recipe.
 Spirit of York 100% Rye Whisky shows off its Canadian roots.
-High rye whiskey gifts!
+Both are excellent high rye whiskey gifts!

 Recently I was given two gifts, one a gift of history, the other a gift of love.